 One thing to take into consideration is the potential inconvenience you could face in the long-run by not having a maintenance task.
 The task has to be of greater value than the time it takes to complete on a regular basis.
 For example, if you ride your bike to work every day, you’ll probably want to perform regular maintenance on your bike more often than if you’re somebody who only rides once or twice a month.
 It doesn’t make sense to perform the maintenance more often than you need to.
 So note that any maintenance system should not be set in stone.
 Make your a best guess as to how often you’ll need to do it, then modify how often it recurs based on your specific needs.

-Why This is a Must
+Why a Maintenance Day is a Must

 Much like a warmup routine for a sport or gym workout, there’s a certain level of mental preparation that we must undergo prior.